 Assistant Director, Employer Programs & Events

 Presentation Date, Time, Location

 Many trucking companies will not unload their trucks.
 Please check with your delivery service to ensure they will unload your materials.
 Career Services cannot accept deliveries that will not be unloaded by the delivery service and brought inside Charles M. Harper Center.

-If you have any questions, or if you need help scheduling an event, please contact your Relationship Manager or call us at 773.702.7405.
+If you have any questions, or if you need help scheduling an event, please contact your relationship manager or email us at firstname.lastname@example.org.